alphagov/paas-release-ci/README.md

 ### Upload Secrets

-This repository defines `make` targets for uploading three types of credentials to the S3 state bucket prior to configuring pipelines:
+This repository defines `make` targets for uploading credentials to the S3 state bucket prior to configuring pipelines.

 * CF CLI: this user is used to push apps to Cloud Foundry.
 For production apps (pushed from the build Concourse in CI) this user's credentials should already exist in the state bucket.